gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 - `Init` describes incoming/outgoing types for `init()` function.
 - `Handle` describes incoming/outgoing types for `handle()` function.
 - `Others` describes incoming/outgoing types for `main()` function in case of asynchronous interaction.
-- `Reply` describes an incoming type of messages performed using the `handle_reply()` function.
+- `Reply` describes an incoming type of message performed using the `handle_reply()` function.
 - `Signal` describes only the outgoing type from the program while processing the system signal.
 - `State` describes the types for the queried state

 It is necessary to describe all the types.
 If any endpoints are missing in your program, you can use `()` instead.

 Let's define metadata for our example.
+We'll start by creating a crate:

-We'll create a crate `hello-world-io` in the directory of our `hello-world` program:
+`hello-world-io` in the directory of our `hello-world` program:

 ```bash